Close

 History

-one is named Rameshwar where Parshuram is said to have done his penance.
-The Hushendan vora is a garden of Sheopur, constructed by Baptiste Fillose.
-It contains a mosque and a temple of Ganesh.
-Another temple of Ganesh, viz, the Tori ke Ganesh stands in the center of the town.
-Makbara Sheopur was built near the Railway station in
+One is named Rameshwar where Parshuram did his penance.
+Hasendran Vora is a garden in Sheopur, built by Baptist Philos.
+It has a mosque and a temple of Ganesha.
+Another temple of Ganesha, viz., Tori ka Ganesha is located in the center of the city.